-Discrete Input

-One of ten input connections to the PLC which converts an electrical signal from a field device to a binary status (off or on), which is read by the internal CPU each PLC scan.

-Discrete OutputOne of eight output connections from the PLC which converts an internal ladder program result (0 or 1) to turn On or Off an output switching device.
+Discrete Input One of ten input connections to the PLC which converts an electrical signal from a field device to a binary status (off or on), which is read by the internal CPU each PLC scan.
+Discrete Output One of eight output connections from the PLC which converts an internal ladder program result (0 or 1) to turn On or Off an output switching device.
 This enables the program to turn on and off large field loads.
 I/O Common A connection in the input or output terminals which is shared by multiple I/O circuits.
 It usually is in the return path to the power supply of the I/O circuit.
 Input Voltage Range The operating voltage range of the input circuit.
 Maximum Voltage Maximum voltage allowed for the input circuit.
 ON Voltage Level The minimum voltage level at which the input point will turn ON.

-OFF Voltage LevelThe maximum voltage level at which the input point will turn OFF operating voltage.

-Input Impedance Input impedance can be used to calculate input current for a particular

-Input Current Typical operating current for an active (ON) input

-Minimum ON The minimum current for the input circuit to operate reliably in the ON

-Current

-Maximum OFF The maximum current for the input circuit to operate reliably in the OFF state.
+OFF Voltage Level The maximum voltage level at which the input point will turn OFF Input Impedance Input impedance can be used to calculate input current for a particular operating voltage.
+Input Current Typical operating current for an active (ON) input.
+Minimum ON Current The minimum current for the input circuit to operate reliably in the ON state.
+Maximum OFF Current The maximum current for the input circuit to operate reliably in the OFF state.

-The times the weed the wentines to work

 OFF to ON Response The time the module requires to process an OFF to ON state transition.

-uansidon

 ON to OFF Response The time the module requires to process an ON to OFF state transition.
 Terminal Type Indicates whether the terminal type is a removable or non-removable connector or a fixed terminal.
 Status Indicators The LEDs that indicate the ON/OFF status of an input or output point.
 All LEDs on DL105 Micro PLCs are electrically located on the logic side of the input or output circuit.